 Hey there, welcome!
 I'm Kenishia.
-My mission here is to empower you to make smarter money decisions so you can create your ideal financial life & gain the freedom to pursue more of what you love.
+My mission here is to empower you to make smarter decisions with your money so that you can create your ideal financial life & gain the freedom to pursue more of what you love.

 When most of us think of budgeting, we immediately associate it with: Save.
 Sacrifice.
 Save some more.
 Sacrifice what’s left after saving.
 Then save even more.
 And it’s true; saving and sacrifice (as well as investing) for a period of time are crucial building blocks for achieving financial wealth.
 But when all is said and done, remember that you are your greatest asset.